tuist/XcodeBuildServiceKit/README.md

-# XCBBuildServiceProxyKit
+# XcodeBuildServiceKit

-XCBBuildServiceProxyKit is a framework that enables you to write a proxy for Xcode's XCBBuildService, which enables you to extend or replace Xcode's build system.
+XcodeBuildServiceKit is a framework that enables you to write a proxy for Xcode's XCBBuildService, which enables you to extend or replace Xcode's build system.